enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/transform.md

 ## Practice

-When changing the Size property in the propertyTable, you should set them equal to ???
+When changing the Size property in the propertyTable, you should set them equal to... ???
 - Vector3.new()
 - Vector3.Angles()
 - CFrame.new()